Who We Are

 AIW Institute Affiliates

-Tina SALZMAN
+Tina Salzman

 Dr. Tina Salzman is Clinical Professor with the Department of Educational Leadership and Policy Analysis (ELPA), UW-Madison, and Director of the Wisconsin Idea Principal Preparation program.
 As an instructor, she teaches face-to-face and online graduate courses in educational leadership.
 She also engages in outreach to build partnerships with schools and districts statewide to grow the next generation of school leaders.